 Susi has attained her technical abilities from studying the works of artists she admires, such as O’Keeffe, VanGogh and Monet.
 She is always experimenting with tools and mediums to achieve her desired effect.

 Schuele was nominated for the “People’s Choice” award in the ArtisTTable 2017 Womens Exhibition online.
-She a member of many art communities and is represented by the Gallery of Wisconsin Art (GOWA) in West Bend, Wisconsin and Abstract Expressions Gallery & Studio in Sheboygan, Wisconsin.
-She has exhibited at prestigious exhibitions for contemporary art and at the One of a Kind Spring Art Show in Chicago, IL.
+She a member of many art communities and is represented by the Gallery of Wisconsin Art (GOWA) in West Bend, Wisconsin.
+She has exhibited at prestigious exhibitions for contemporary art including the One of a Kind Spring Art Show in Chicago, IL.

 Fine Abstract Artist

 Susi is currently the only artist in the country, and perhaps the world, creating fine art on wood with colored stains.
-Recently, she has also begun to paint with alcohol ink as well.
+At times, Susi creates with alcohol ink on paper and tile and very rarely, creates acrylic paintings.

 She was one of several notable Wisconsin artists in the Contemporary Abstraction: The Female Perspective and Botanical Masterpieces exhibitions which ran consecutively at the Gallery of Wisconsin Art in West Bend (GOWA), from April 27 - June 30, 2018.